jbowkett/CV/README.md

 #### [http://github.com/jbowkett][]
 #### james@bowkett.info • 07967 156887 • 10 Honeysuckle Close, Hertford, SG13 7TQ

-### Summary
+### Profile

-I am a proven fast learner, looking to build on over 12 years experience using Java in various enterprise environments.
-My most recent experience has been as the lead developer for a highly agile TDD/BDD Ruby team.
-I am looking to make a return to working with large datasets (both relational and non-relational) and continuing to use TDD/BDD techniques to apply the principles of SOLID design to produce clean code regardless of the language.
+A professional technical lead looking to build on over 12 years experience using Java in various enterprise environments.
+I am seeking a return to working with large datasets using TDD practices, SOLID design and clean code.

-I am an Associate at the Graduate Developer Community, and I enjoy attending both GDC and LJC events and conferences.
+I am an Associate at the Graduate Developer Community, attending both GDC and LJC events and conferences.

 ### Employment History